Periventricular Leukomalacia (PVL) and Birth Injury

 - Over-ventilation of the newborn, causing hypocarbia

 It is crucial for physicians to closely monitor the mother and baby and prevent premature birth.
-Standards of care must be followed at all times to avoid infection, hypoxic / ischemic insults, overventilation and resultant PVL.
+Standards of care must be followed at all times to avoid infection, hypoxic/ischemic insults, overventilation and resultant PVL.
 It is essential for physicians to properly treat underlying conditions that can cause PVL.
 When underlying conditions are not properly diagnosed and treated, it is negligence.
-When the mother and baby are not properly monitored, or standards of care are not followed and hypoxia / ischemia occur, it also constitutes negligence.
-If this negligence causes PVL, it is medical malpractice.
+When the mother and baby are not properly monitored or standards of care are not followed, and conditions like hypoxic-ischemic encephalopathy and PVL result, it is medical malpractice.

 Periventricular Leukomalacia (PVL) Attorneys Helping Children with Birth Injuries